-3 2 0 The string matches the name of the community or String identifies the community, but does not qualify for a String nexus does not fulfill the requirements for
+3 2 0 The string matches the name of the community or is a well known short-form or abbreviation of the community name.
+String identifies the community, but does not qualify for a score of 3.
+String nexus does not fulfill the requirements for a score of 2.